I remember talking with a friend who had just had his teeth whitened at the dentist.

-This put me off EVER whitening my own teeth at the dentist.
+This put me off ever having my own teeth whitened at the dentist.

-Instead, I’ve found great success with using activated charcoal!
-While it may stain tile grout, it actually has the opposite effect on our teeth, lifting stains that cause teeth to go yellow overtime (so you can relax knowing your teeth won’t be stained black).
+While it may stain tile grout, it actually has the opposite effect on teeth, lifting stains that cause teeth to go yellow overtime (so you can rest assured knowing your teeth won’t be stained black).

 Always consult with your own doctor and dentist first before using this or any other substance orally or internally.

 - Dip a clean, damp toothbrush into some activated charcoal powder, then quickly place the charcoal-covered toothbrush into your mouth (being careful not to spill powder everywhere) and brush very gently in small circles all over your teeth.
 Let it sit for around 2-5 minutes.

 - Alternatively, as a less abrasive technique, dab some of the charcoal onto the surface of teeth with a finger, and let it sit on there for 2-5 minutes before swishing with water and rinsing.